Jamalsdigital/devsecops-pipeline1/README.md

 # devsecops-pipeline1
-This repository is for practicing devsecops
+This repository is for practicing devsecops let's practise